groverush/stats-preview-card/README.md

 ### What I learn

-In this challenge I decided to do it using tailwindcss and react to practice with these frameworks.
+For this challenge I decided to use tailwind css and react to practice with these frameworks.

 ### Continued development